Skip to main content

 Configure the Zeebe client

-Open your src/main/resources/application.properties file, and paste the following snippet to connect to the Self-Managed Zeebe broker:
+Open your src/main/resources/application.yaml file, and paste the following snippet to connect to the Self-Managed Zeebe Broker:

 Create a worker